top of page

 • Dry air at mid-levels and/or below the forecasted cloud base - This allows for significant evaporational cooling of downdraft air as part of the precipitation shaft evaporates within the dry air layer.
 This process increases the temperature difference between the downdraft air and the ambient air thereby helping accelerate the downdraft towards the ground.
 Be watchful for inverted-V forecast or proximity sounding profiles and for dry layers visible between 850 and 700 hPa often associated with elevated mixed layers (i.e. Spanish Plumes).
 Thunderstorms evolving in environments with inverted V soundings are known to favor dry microbursts.

 • An elevated freezing level - This favors the melting of hail within the thunderstorm downdraft which acts to cool the air further and can help accelerate it to the ground.
-This can aid in the development of wet microbursts.
+This can aid in the development of wet microbursts, especially when coupled with a very humid tropospheric sounding profile and a thick warm-cloud layer (> 3 km).

 In addition to the above pre-convective ingredients, the following nowcasting hints should be utilized to nowcast severe convective straight-line wind gusts while thunderstorms are already in progress :